Nursery Furniture: What (not) to buy for your baby

 by Becca Smith • @beccasmith_tomlins

 It’s the first thing parents probably decide upon and rightly so as it should last a good 2-3 years and is the main feature of any nursery.
-I discovered moKee’s Mini Cot when searching online for a crib that wasn’t astronomical in price yet was highly designed and simply looked cool.
+I discovered moKee’s Mini Cot when searching online for cots that weren't astronomical in price yet were highly designed and simply looked cool.
 Mokee ticked all the boxes and I loved the simplicity of it – it’s not huge so perfect for a very small nursery and can even fit in the parent’s bedroom.
-The cot mattress has lasted and still provides comfort to my son- what is absolutely necessary is a water-proof sheet too.
+The cot mattress has lasted and still provides comfort to my son- what is absolutely necessary is a water-proof sheet too. moKee's team has a wide collection of baby textiles too!
 I didn’t get the draw inserts at the bottom but will definitely get one for when Baby Number 2 arrives in the Autumn – nursery storage is essential now!
 My firstborn is 2 and still in his baby bed, which now has the side taken down so it is his ‘big boy bed’.
 Baby Number 2 will be using the same crib meaning moKee’s Mini Cot is seriously excellent value.

 2. Baby Changing Mat